Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Estimation

 The rank $r$ and the sparsity $s$ in \eqref{obj3} and \eqref{obj2} are two tuning parameters.
 We select these parameters via the eBIC criterion proposed in \cite{chen2012extended}.
-Specifically, among a set of working ranks and sparsity levels, we choose the combination that minimizes
+Specifically, for the general case, among a set of working ranks and sparsity levels, we choose the combination of $(r, s)$ that minimizes

-where the loss function is as specified in \eqref{obj3}, and $\hat{\bTheta}, \hat\bcB$ are the estimates of $\bTheta, \bcB$ under the working rank and sparsity level.
-The eBIC criterion with the loss function \eqref{obj2} can be calculated similarly.
-This criterion balances between model fitting and sparsity, and similar versions of this criterion have been employed in rank and sparsity tuning \citep{zhou2013, sun2017provable}.
+where $\ell$ is the loss function in \eqref{loglikelihood}, and $\hat{\bTheta}, \hat\bcB$ are the estimates of $\bTheta, \bcB$ under the working rank and sparsity level.
+The eBIC criterion for the symmetric case is computed similarly.